anotion/OpenStack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

    apt-get install -y cinder-api cinder-scheduler cinder-volume iscsitarget open-iscsi iscsitarget-dkms

-**Note 1:** We are configuring and installing iscsitarget with ietadm for cinder volume management, however, ubuntu has a tendancy to install tgt along with cincer-volume, which conflicts.
+**Note:** We are configuring and installing iscsitarget with ietadm for cinder volume management, however, ubuntu has a tendancy to install tgt along with cinder-volume, which conflicts.
 Everything will seem okay, except volumes will not attach.
 If tgt is installed, it NEEDS TO BE REMOVED.

 * Remove tgt if installed (without removing cinder-volume)::

-   sudo dpkg -r --force-depends "package"
+   sudo dpkg -r --force-depends "tgt"

 * Configure the iscsi services::